 Unfortunately, the underlying architecture of this fantastic network provides a generous substrate for pathological seizures.
 Seizures have been compared to explosions or fires in the brain, and the symptoms of a seizure can range from merely the experience of an odd taste in the mouth to uncontrollable convulsions.
 Relatively small disruptions of the healthy synaptic architecture of the brain can lead to an epileptic disease state.
 Approximately 1% of the human population has some personal experience with epilepsy.

 Our lab is currently pursuing research projects related to the understanding, prevention, and treatment of epilepsy.
-These include (1) understanding the role of STEP in modulating the survivability and responsiveness of vulnerable interneurons in the hippocampus (2) investigating the neuronal fate of stem cell derived neuronal precursors injected into the brains of epileptic mice (3) testing whether stem cell derived, GABAergic neurons can functionally integrate into hippocampal circuits and provide seizure-preventing inhibition.
-All of these projects are being pursued in collaboration with Prof. Jan Naegele, and projects (2) and (3) are also collaborations with Prof. Laura Grabel.
+These include testing whether stem cell derived, GABAergic neurons can functionally integrate into hippocampal circuits and provide seizure-preventing inhibition.
+This and related stem cell projects are being pursued in collaboration with Profs.
+Janice Naegele and Laura Grabel.

 In addition, our lab is examining the dynamics of seizures that are functionally connected by the corpus callosum, the main white matter tract connecting the two cerebral cortices of the brain.
 Interestingly, an often useful treatment for otherwise intractable epilepsy is the cutting of the rostral part of the corpus callosum.
 Exactly why such a treatment is effective is not known, and we hope our research will supply some explanations.